technically-tracy/deno-mondaycom-create-board/README.md

 [Functions](https://api.slack.com/future/functions) are reusable building blocks of automation that accept inputs, perform calculations, and provide outputs.
-Functions can be used independently or as steps in Workflows.
+Functions can be used independently, or as steps within Workflows.

 ### `/workflows`

-A [Workflow](https://api.slack.com/future/workflows) is a set of steps that are executed in order.
+[Workflows](https://api.slack.com/future/workflows) are sets of steps that are executed in order.
 Each step in a Workflow is a function.

-Workflows can be configured to run without user input or they can collect input by beginning with a [form](https://api.slack.com/future/forms) before continuing to the next step.
+Workflows can be configured to run without user input, or they can collect input by beginning with a [form](https://api.slack.com/future/forms) before continuing on to the next step.

 ### `/triggers`

 [Triggers](https://api.slack.com/future/triggers) determine when Workflows are executed.
-A trigger file describes a scenario in which a workflow should be run, such as a user pressing a button or when a specific event occurs.
+A trigger file describes a scenario in which a workflow should be run, such as a user pressing a button or after a specific event occurs.

 To view all documentation and guides available, visit the [Overview page](https://api.slack.com/future/overview).